Ahh, the Netherlands….

 The problem is that all these Dutch cities are the same.
 They all have a lot of history in them and depending if they got bombed heavily during World War II or not, they will have huge, amazing buildings that are older than dirt.
 Despite the fact that Amsterdam is the capital of the Netherlands, there are lots of governmental buildings in The Hague.
 You’ll notice that a lot of the roads are pretty wide which is the result of a lot of bombing runs back in World War II.
 This allowed for the roads to expand and allow automobiles to drive around the city more easily.
 That’s why I don’t have any good pictures of Rotterdam – that Dutch city got carpet bombed immensely that nothing of historical significance survived the zombie bombing.

-Compared to The Hague and Rotterdam, Ghent did not get bombed much which spared the inner-city which is where most of the tourists go to.
+Compared to The Hague and Rotterdam, Ghent which is in Belgium an easy few hours driving from The Hague, did not get bombed much which spared the inner-city which is where most of the tourists go to.
 Mostly pedestrian or bikers or trams crowd the streets.
 Not cars.
 So that shows you the huge differences.
 Ghent’s two major buildings still stand because it avoided the war bombings.

 There is not much to see other than those historical buildings in Ghent.
 It’s still worth a walk around and get a good bite to eat while in Ghent.
-Mussels are the big thing in the Netherlands.
+Mussels are the big thing in Belgium and in the Netherlands although it’s more pushed upwards by the Belgians for some reason.
 Get ’em when they are in season!
-Because when I went, they were not in season.
+Because when I went to Belgium, mussels were not in season.